This piece has been Medically Reviewed by Dr. Carleara Weiss, Sleep Science Advisor for Aeroflow Sleep

 When the feeling is right, it can be ruined by the stress and fatigue brought on by sleep deprivation can quickly put the fire out.
 Plus, as well as decreased testosterone, sleep apnea can also lead to decreased oxygen, which is needed for a healthy erection.

 If you suffer from nocturia and sleep apnea is to blame, you aren't out of luck.
 Most patients find relief with the use of a continuous positive airway pressure (CPAP) device.
 CPAP machines work by keeping your airway open during the night so your body can receive the oxygen it needs to properly rest.

 Many people find relief from nocturia and overactive bladder with the use of a CPAP.
 They find that their bladder is easier to control and they experience the urge to go less often.
 Also, CPAPs may be able to assist with erectile dysfunction and improving sex drive and quality.

-Sleep apnea sufferers with experiencing these issues saw positive results once they began using CPAPs. symptoms of erectile dysfunction decreased while many patients reported that the quality of their sex life improved.
+Sleep apnea sufferers experiencing these issues saw positive results once they began using CPAPs.
+Symptoms of erectile dysfunction decreased while many patients reported that the quality of their sex life improved.